This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-- Rest as directed and avoid activity that causes pain.
+- Rest as directed.
+Avoid activity that causes pain.
 You may be able to return to normal activity when you can move without pain.
 Follow directions for rest and activity.
 You are at risk for injury for 3 weeks after your symptoms go away.

-- Compression with a splint, brace, or elastic bandage helps decrease pain and swelling.
-This may be needed for muscle pain in arms or legs.
+- Apply compression to the area, if directed.
+Your healthcare provider may want you to use a splint, brace, or elastic bandage.
+Compression helps decrease pain and swelling in an arm or leg.
 A splint, brace, or bandage will also help protect the painful area when you move around.

 - Elevate a painful arm or leg to reduce swelling and pain.
-Elevate your limb while you are sitting or lying down.
+Elevate your limb while you are sitting or lying.
 Prop a painful leg on pillows to keep it above the level of your heart.

 - NSAIDs help decrease swelling and pain or fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.